 Second, there was a shift in what the early church was doing in comparison to what those around them had seen in the name of religion.
 The medium that had carried the message of God up to that point was primarily shaped by festivals, feasts, sacrifices and the role of the priest.
 But through Jesus, followers became known as "the family of God" and "the body of Christ in the world."
 Jesus, not a priest, became their mediator.
 And together they were each empowered to represent what relationship with God looked like to those around them.
 They called it "church,” but like a family they were free to meet anytime and anywhere; homes, pubs, parks and the like.
 The message of freedom was being driven by a medium that fit every context and connected with those who longed to know and be known by others.
 The medium was and still is family!

-At Hub we envision a church that puts the Gospel of Jesus Christ put into the hands of everyday people, so that communities living as family in the freedom of Christ together, we call Missional Families, littered throughout our neighborhood, city and strategic parts of our world.
+At Hub we envision a church that puts the Gospel of Jesus Christ put into the hands of everyday people, so that communities living as family in the freedom of Christ together, we call Missional Families, can spring up throughout our neighborhood, city and strategic parts of our world.
 We invite you to join us as we find freedom & family in Jesus together.